 Weingut Neumeister is a small innovative winery/restaurant/relaxation center located in Straden, a small municipality in the district of Radkersburg in Styria, Austria.
-This province represents the most southeastern part of Austria, called Süd-Oststeiermark, bordering the north of Slovenia and the west of Hungary.
+This province represents the southeastern part of Austria, called Süd-Oststeiermark, bordering the north of Slovenia and the west of Hungary.

-Albert and Anna Neumeister, with Christoph Neumeister as the winemaker and Mathias as the Sommelier in charge of the restaurant, own this family run winery.
+Albert and Anna Neumeister, with Christoph Neumeister as the winemaker and Mathias as the Sommelier in charge of the restaurant, own this family-run winery.
 They possess about 24 hectares (60 acres) plus 16 hectares (40 acres) of vineyards under contract, for an annual production of roughly 210,000 bottles.

+They produce their wines from mainly 4 single vineyards: Saziani, Moafeiti, Klausen, and Steinthal, which are quite distinct by their soil characteristics, conferring great earthiness, texture, and complexity to their wines.
 The vineyards are planted with 25% Sauvignon Blanc, 18% Welschriesling, 10% Morillon (Chardonnay), 10% Weissburgunder (Pinot Blanc), 7% Muskateller, 7% Grauburgunder (Pinot Gris), 5% Traminer; 12% Zweigelt and 6% Pinot Noir.

+The family Neumeister is in debt to this unique environment.
+The delicate relationship between the landscape and nature goes without saying.
+Every variety is handled in the individual manner demanded by and required for it.
 They adopt a close to nature cultivation and organic vineyard management, refraining from herbicides and chemical fertilizers.
 Natural pesticide methods are employed and the risk of fungi is minimized through vigorous foliage work.
-Every vine is maintained with handwork.
+Every vine is maintained and trained with careful handwork.

-They produce what are locally called “Steirische Klassik”; meaning typical “Styrian” wines fermented in stainless steel tanks, which are bright, clean and Terroir oriented: Sauvignon Blanc from ‘Moarfeitl’ and ‘Klausen’, Morillon from ‘Moarfeitl’, Grauburgunder from ‘Saziani’, Roter Traminer from ‘Steintal’, and Weissburgunder from ‘Klausen’.
+They produce what is locally called “Steirische Klassik”; meaning typical “Styrian” wines fermented in stainless steel tanks, which are bright, clean and Terroir oriented: Sauvignon Blanc from ‘Moarfeitl’ and ‘Klausen’, Morillon from ‘Moarfeitl’, Grauburgunder from ‘Saziani’, Roter Traminer from ‘Steintal’, and Weissburgunder from ‘Klausen’.

-2007 Weingut Neumeister Morillon Moarfeitl Süd-Oststeiermark Straden Austria
+2006 Weingut Neumeister Morillon Moarfeitl Süd-Oststeiermark Straden Austria

-Suggested retail price $18-21
+Suggested retail price is about $18-21

-Never heard of “Morillon”, well it is not commonly used, but it is just another name for Chardonnay in Austria.
+Never heard of “Morillon”, well it is not a commonly used name, that's why.
+Yet, it is just another name for Chardonnay in the region of Styria, in Austria.

-This wine was produced from hand-harvested vines planted on gentle rolling hills culminating at about 300 meters above sea level.
-The soil of the 3 ha (7,5 acres) “Moarfeitl” vineyard is mainly composed of lime, sandy loam with gravel of schist, quartz and gneiss, which somewhat explains the freshness, minerality and slight salty touch of this wine (the soil high content of sand and minerals).
+This wine was produced from hand-harvested vines planted on gently rolling hills culminating at about 300 meters above sea level.
+The soil of the 3 ha (7,5 acres) “Moarfeitl” vineyard is mainly composed of lime, sandy loam with gravel of schist, quartz, and gneiss, which somewhat explains the freshness, minerality, and slight salty touch of this wine (due to the soil high content of sand and minerals).

 Behind its pale straw yellow color with green reflects, this wine offers a fresh nose, with floral and mineral notes, and fresh almond hints.
-The palate is fairly rich, fresh and balanced, elegant and mineral with zesty citrus and stone fruits, hints of blossoms and nuts.
+The palate is fairly rich, fresh and balanced, elegant and mineral with zesty citrus and stone fruits, hints of blossoms, and nuts.
 The finish is lingering with white fruit and mineral.
-The saltiness is mainly appearing in the attack and mid-palate, and integrate fairly quickly.
+The saltiness is mainly appearing in the attack and mid-palate and integrates fairly quickly.

-At first, I though that I was mistaken but 2 of my colleagues concurred, and we arrived at the same conclusion: "Great white wine with a slight perceptible saltiness!"
-Definitely a food wine to pair with fish and shellfish, but also white meat, poultry and cheese.
+At first, I thought that I was maybe mistaken that touch of saltiness for something else, but 2 of my colleagues concurred, and we arrived at the same conclusion: "Great white wine with a slight perceptible saltiness!"
+Definitely, a food wine to pair with fish and shellfish, but also white meat, poultry, and cheese.

-Try it for yourself and let me know, as always, I'm open to any comments and suggestions.
+Try it for yourself and let me know.
+As always, I'm open to any comments and suggestions.

-Winery info partly taken and edited from the winery website at www.neumeister.cc and from an importer website at www.mcselections.com
+Sources: Winery info partly taken and edited from the winery website at www.neumeister.cc and from an importer website at www.mcselections.com

-To be continued ....with more Salty wines... like: Amayna Sauvignon Blanc and Chardonnay from Chile; and Caruso Inzolia Terre di Giumara Sicilia; and more....
+To be continued ....with more Salty wines... like Amayna Sauvignon Blanc and Chardonnay from Chile; and Caruso Inzolia Terre di Giumara Sicilia; and more...